vuorioi/info-tv/README.md

  - nlohmann/json 3.4.0

 ## How to build and use
-### Building
+### Building and installing
-After installing the required dependecies and cloning this repo the software can be build using the following commands:
+After installing the required dependencies and cloning this repo the software can be build and installed using the following
+commands:

 ```
 mkdir build
 cd build
 cmake ..
 make
+sudo make install
 ```

 ### Running
-After building, the software can be run with
+After building and installing, the software can be run with
 ```
-./src/info-tv [ options ]
+info-tv [ options | --help | --version ]
 ```
-Options allow connecting to multiple event sources.
+Options allow connecting to multiple event sources, event highlighting and more.

 To add a Google Calendar backend the following option is used:
 ```